-- our ability to recruit, train and retain adequate numbers of qualified sales and marketing personnel; - the ability of sales personnel to obtain access to surgeons and persuade adequate numbers of hospitals to purchase our products; - costs associated with hiring, maintaining and expanding a sales and marketing organization; and - government scrutiny with respect to promotional activities in the healthcare industry both domestically and abroad.
+- our ability to recruit, train and retain adequate numbers of qualified sales and marketing personnel; - the ability of sales personnel to obtain access to surgeons and persuade adequate numbers of hospitals to purchase our products; - the uncertainty involved with the future of the relationship with Medtronic, the profile and structure of our team might change and for a period of transition; - · costs associated with hiring, maintaining and expanding a sales and marketing organization; and - government scrutiny with respect to promotional activities in the healthcare industry both domestically and abroad.

 We believe that to sell and market our products effectively, we must establish a compelling clinical and commercial offering with our products.
 However, potential customers (e.g., surgeons and hospitals) sometimes have long-standing relationships with large, better known companies that dominate the medical devices industry through collaborative research programs and other relationships.
-Because of these existing relationships, some of which may be contractually enforced, surgeons and hospitals may be reluctant to adopt Renaissance, particularly if it competes with or has the potential to compete with or diminish the need/utilization of products supported through their own collaborative research program or by these existing relationships.
-Even if these surgeons and hospitals purchase Renaissance, they may be unwilling to enter into collaborative relationships with us to promote joint marketing programs or to provide us with clinical and financial data.
+Because of these existing relationships, some of which may be contractually enforced, surgeons and hospitals may be reluctant to adopt our technology, particularly if it competes with or has the potential to compete with or diminish the need/utilization of products supported through their own collaborative research program or by these existing relationships.
+Even if these surgeons and hospitals purchase our Surgical Guidance Systems, they may be unwilling to enter into collaborative relationships with us to promote joint marketing programs or to provide us with clinical and financial data.